 Ultimately, even the very best of us have “off days” where we are struggling – and therefore no-one should ever feel ashamed to simply get off and walk a section if necessary!
 There’s one set of switchbacks in the Alps which we’ve only managed to clean once since 1995!

-For our all-mountain/ enduro holidays you’ll need a reasonable level of fitness wherever you are riding – even in the Alps and Andorra you will need to ride uphill; we can’t use lifts every inch of the way as the perfect singletrack descet is not always going to be accesible by lifts of vehicles!
+For our Enduro holidays you’ll need a reasonable level of fitness wherever you are riding – even in Andorra you will need to ride uphill at times; we can’t use lifts every inch of the way as the perfect singletrack descet is not always going to be accesible by lifts of vehicles!
 The lift systems help us gain far, far more altitude than a normal day’s riding would allow you to achieve, but if you are on a guided holiday you are still going to have to pedal sometimes!
 If you have experience of regularly riding for at least 4 or 5 hours at a time you will be have no problems at all with fitness.

-If you are looking for a gravity-assisted holiday try our DH options – available in Andorra, you don’t have to be a full-on downhiller to enjoy a week of letting the lifts takes the strain!
+If you are looking for a gravity-assisted holiday try our DH options – you don’t have to be a full-on downhiller to enjoy a week of letting the lifts takes the strain!

 Riders who are purely going to be riding Downhill know that the stereotype of no fitness being required is untrue – you’ll definitely get the most out of your week with some strength and endurance to rely on.
 More fitness equals more runs per day, without feeling so tired, whilst making fewer errors….but at the end of the day DH is different things to different people, and you will know what level of fitness your riding requires!